walkingerica/cloud-native-airflow-solution-on-amazon-eks/README.md

         bash 04-setup-alb-ingress.sh
     ```
 ## Limitations
-1. The solution now supports China Amazon Cloud
+1. The solution now supports Beijing Region
+2. The Airflow Cluster is created in the new VPC